Codecademy/docs/content/kotlin/concepts/enums/enums.md

 Enums as Anonymous Classes –

-Enum constants also behaves as anonymous classes by implementing their own functions along with overriding the abstract functions of the class.
-The most important thing is that each enum constant must be override.
+Enum constants behave as anonymous classes by implementing their own functions along with overriding the abstract functions of the class.
+The most important thing is that each enum constant must be overridden by using its own functions along with overriding the abstract functions of the class.

 ## Example